tahshasay/TS1015-DESeq2/README.md

 Part f) 	pariwise comparisons between 1 and 9 hpe for each light regime #prev h

 Part g) 	plot counts (log2) for genes of interest

+INPUT_Files:
+All transcriptome data and the counts data (renamed) from this study are available in the NCBI GEO database under accession number GSE130274.

 OUTPUT_Files:
 "TS1015_DESeq2_rlogMat_Blind_2016.11.21" - rlog stabilised transformed counts for all genes in this CEL-Seq dataset.